 |Payment Option||Online and Offline||Online||Online and Offline|

 |Maximum Transfer Value||No limit||Rs.
-1 Lakh||No limit|
+2 lakh||No limit|

-|Inward Transaction Charges||No Charges||No Charges||No Charges|
+|Inward Transaction Charges||No charges||No charges||No charges|

-|Details Required||Account No. and IFSC Code||VPA of beneficiary and MPIN||Account No. and IFSC Code|
+|Details Required||Account No. and IFSC Code||VPA of beneficiary/QR code/Account No. and IFSC||Account No. and IFSC Code|